dakshchandra22/sweet-shop-management-system/README.md

 2. Serve static files with web server
 3. Configure API endpoints for production

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new features
-5. Ensure all tests pass
-6. Submit a pull request

 ## 🎯 Development Journey

 This project was built using **Test-Driven Development (TDD)** methodology: